Conditions of purchase

 The catalogues’ auction estimates are based on market evaluations and serve as a guideline for potential buyers.
 Our auction prices are available through leading artprice databases.

 Some of the lots on auction may have a reserve price.
 Normally the reserve price is below the lowest value of the auction estimate printed in the catalogue.

 Customer Services (CS)

 CS handles all written bids handed in prior to the auction.
-With several written bids on the same lot above seller’s reserve price, CS will bid on behalf of the highest bidder.
+With several written bids on the same lot above the seller’s reserve price, CS will bid on behalf of the highest bidder.
 CS ends bidding just above the second highest written bid, and will apply for buying the object at the lowest price possible.
-If only one written bid exists, CS iswill bid on behalf of the bidder on the lowest possible value above the sellers reserve price.
+If only one written bid exists, CS will bid on behalf of the bidder on the lowest possible value above the seller’s reserve price.

 Grev Wedels Plass Auksjoner is responsible for the correctness and layout of the catalogue.
 During preview, the buyer has the opportunity to view the object and its condition, and GWPA can therefore not accept any claims from buyers not taking advantage of the examination facilities offered.
 Any complaints must be put forward no later than 30 days after the auction date.

 Buyers will have to register before they place a bid.
 Registration may take place during the preview, immediately before or during the auction.
 If you have not previously placed a bid at GWPA, registration must take place no later than three working days before the auction, and bank reference must be provided.